BasouKazuma/pokemon-go-node-slack-notifier/README.md

 ## Features
 - [x] Nearby Pokemon notifications, including lured
 - [x] Display location of the Pokemon on FastPokeMap / Google Maps
-- [x] Ignore list for unwanted Pokemon (static config for now)
+- [x] Ignore list for unwanted Pokemon (optional, static config for now)
 - [x] Specify a start and end time for receiving notifications
-- [ ] Display the Pokemon's expiration date
+- [x] Display the Pokemon's expiration date
 - [ ] Command to add/remove Pokemon to the ignore list
 - [ ] Command to change the location